UVADS/reinforcement_learning/agendas/ds7540_agenda_27.md

   - clone into Colab:
   - ! git clone https://github.com/Lucasc-99/Actor-Critic.git

-  - Try running the scripts.
-What is needed to get them to work?
-    - Hint: need to change package:
-    ```import gymnasium as gym```
+  - Review the code for understanding
+  - Run the scripts and verify they work